 The Access Program offers two years of English language instruction and additional workshops and activities designed to improve participants' appreciation of U.S. culture and values, encourage critical thinking and open-mindedness, and improve their performance in regular school classes.

-Since its launch in 2004, this exciting, U.S. Department of State-supported initiative has beneifted 100,000 youth in over 80 countries.
-AMIDEAST has been proud to have worked directly with more than 36,000 underserved youth across the MENA region through the Access Program, helping them acquire skills and new perspectives that open doors to future opportunities.
+Since its launch in 2004, this exciting, U.S. Department of State-supported initiative has benefited 100,000 youth in over 80 countries.
+Amideast has been proud to have worked directly with nearly 40,000 underserved youth across the MENA region through the Access Program, helping them acquire skills and new perspectives that open doors to future opportunities.

-In addition, AMIDEAST has offered programs similar to the Access Program in Iraq, the UAE, and Yemen with funding from U.S. embassies.
+In our decades of Access experience, we have also implemented programs in Lebanon, Morocco, Tunisia, and beyond.
+In addition, Amideast has offered programs similar to the Access Program in Iraq, the UAE, and Yemen with funding from U.S. embassies.